 Devi’s Falls or Patale Chango is a rather unusual waterfall, where the water flows down the hill, into a 500 meters long tunnel, and emerges from a cave further downstream.
 Devi’s Fall is the name given after a Swiss woman, Mrs. Davis, who was pulled in by the currents while swimming there in 1961.
 Patale Chango means underworld waterfall in Nepali.

 Mahendra Cave is another popular ecological attraction, famous for its stalactites and stalagmite rocks.

-Shopping is on every traveler’s list, but one reason which makes Pokhra an eco-friendly destination in Nepal is the easy availability of Hemp products.
+Shopping is on every traveler’s list, but one reason which makes Pokhra an eco-friendly destination in Nepal is the easy accessibility of Hemp products.

-There are many shops in the market close to Phewa Lake where you can get clothing, bags, and other accessories made from hemp fabric and stinging nettle fabric.
+There are many shops in the Pokhra market where you can get clothing, bags, and other accessories made from hemp fabric and stinging nettle fabric.

 Hemp has gained wide recognition for being a sustainable choice for fashion.

 We have shared a story about one particular shop in Pokhra which sells Hemp products.
 You can read it here.